PSA Airlines: Fleet

-In December 2013, American Airlines announced that it had ordered 30 Bombardier CRJ-900 jets and was assigning them to PSA Airlines.
+In December 2013, American Airlines announced that it had ordered 30 Bombardier CRJ900 jets and was assigning them to PSA Airlines.
 The airline began taking deliveries of them in the second quarter of 2014 to finish initial delivery in 2015.
 In addition, American acquired options to purchase up to 40 additional CRJ-900 aircraft scheduled to be delivered in 2015 through 2016.
-Due to the COVID-19 pandemic, the CRJ-200 fleet consisting of 35 aircraft was retired at an accelerated rate.
+Due to the COVID-19 pandemic, the CRJ200 fleet consisting of 35 aircraft was retired at an accelerated rate.

 Crew bases

-As of November 2022, PSA Airlines uses these airports as crewmember domiciles:
+As of January 2025, PSA Airlines uses these airports as crewmember domiciles: